cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 # Data set, file encoding

 A progsnap data set is a collection of files representing data from a single course.
-In this context, "course" implies a single course, possibly with multiple assignments, and possibly with multiple sections and/or instructors.
+In this context, "course" implies a single course, possibly with multiple activities, and possibly with multiple sections and/or instructors.
 Studies involving multiple courses should use separate progsnap data sets for each course.

 All of the files in a data set are relative to a common base directory, which this specification will refer to as *BaseDir*.
 The files may be stored in a filesystem directory, or may be stored in a zip file (such that *BaseDir* is the root directory of the zip file).
 Implementations of tools to read progsnap data sets should support reading from both directories and zip files.
 Note that some files are in subdirectories in *BaseDir*.
-For example, assignment files have filenames of the form <code>assignment/<i>NNNN</i>.txt</code>, where <i>NNNN</i> is an assignment number, implying the existence of a subdirectory called <code>assignment</code> in *BaseDir*.
+For example, activity files have filenames of the form <code>activity/<i>NNNN</i>.txt</code>, where <i>NNNN</i> is an activity number, implying the existence of a subdirectory called <code>activity</code> in *BaseDir*.

 Each file is a text file using the UTF-8 character encoding.